kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-ScalePresentAnimator will be used for presenting the modal view controller.
+`ScalePresentAnimator` will be used for presenting the modal view controller.
 You will create a dismissing animator later, but for now your segue will by default use the current Vertical Cover transition for the dismissal.
+Note that Xcode will complain that this doesn't yet conform to the protocol - you're just about to rectify that.

 > **Note**: I find it easier to keep the animators in the same file as the segue because they are usually closely related, but you can separate the segue and the animators by moving the animators into their own file.

 ### 3 - Define the animation

-ScalePresentAnimator conforms to UIViewControllerAnimatedTransitioning.
+`ScalePresentAnimator` conforms to `UIViewControllerAnimatedTransitioning`.
 This protocol requires that you specify both the transition duration and the transition animation.

 First specify how long the animation will take to run.
-Add this method to the ScalePresentAnimator class:
+Add this method to the `ScalePresentAnimator` class:

 ```swift
 func transitionDuration(transitionContext: UIViewControllerContextTransitioning?) -> NSTimeInterval {